Tag: wethersfield

 1917 Hartford Poli’s Baseball Club

-New York Bloomer Girls take on Hartford Poli’s, 1917.
+New York Bloomer Girls play against the Hartford Poli’s, 1917.

-In mid-September of 1918, the Poli’s welcomed a recent World Series champion to Hartford.
-The one and only, George Herman “Babe” Ruth of the Boston Red Sox guest starred for the Poli’s in a benefit game.
-The event raised funds for American troops from Hartford who were fighting overseas in World War I. Ruth arrived to the city amidst cheering fans in the streets.
-Manager Curtis Gillette of the Poli’s drove the Babe to Hotel Bond on Asylum Street where he was swarmed by reporters.
-The next day, Ruth joined the Poli’s at Wethersfield Avenue.
+Then in mid-September of 1918, the Poli’s welcomed recent World Series champion George Herman “Babe” Ruth of the Boston Red Sox.
+Ruth appeared in a benefit game for American troops fighting overseas in World War I. His arrival in Hartford was met with a wave of excitement, as cheering fans lined the streets to catch a glimpse of the Babe.
+Poli’s manager Curtis Gillette drove Ruth to the Hotel Bond on Asylum Street, where Ruth was immediately swarmed by reporters eager to capture every moment of his visit.

-1918 Hartford Poli’s Baseball Club with Babe Ruth (back row, third from right).
+Hartford Poli’s Baseball Club with Babe Ruth (back row, third from right), 1918.

-Then Ruth and the Poli’s opposed the Fisk Red Tops of Chicopee, Massachusetts.
-On Sunday, September 15, 1918, while Ruth pitched and battied third in Hartford.
-He recorded two hits, including a double off of the “Bull Durham” tobacco sign on the center field wall.
-Ruth threw a complete game shutout, allowed four hits and led the Poli’s to victory.
-Another Red Sox teammate, Sam Agnew played catcher for the Poli’s and drove in the game’s only run, beating another Red Sox counterpart, Dutch Leonard, who guest starred on the mound for the Red Tops.
-Ruth entertained a Hartford crowd of more than 5,000, and earned $350 for his appearance.
+Ruth and the Poli’s faced off against the Fisk Red Tops of Chicopee, Massachusetts, on Sunday, September 15, 1918.
+Ruth pitched and batted third in a stellar performance.
+He recorded two hits, including a double that ricocheted off the “Bull Durham” tobacco sign in center field.
+On the mound, he dominated with a complete-game shutout, allowing four hits.
+The Poli’s edged out the Red Tops 1-0, thanks to Ruth’s Red Sox teammate, catcher Sam Agnew, who drove in the game’s only run.
+Opposing them was another Red Sox star, Dutch Leonard, tossing for the Red Tops.
+The Red Sox players dazzled over 5,000 spectators at Wethersfield Avenue Grounds, and Ruth earned $350 for his appearance.

 Bill Kopf, Shortstop, Hartford Poli’s, 1918.